OmarElgabry/miniPHP/README.md

 They are valid for a certain duration(>= 1 day), then it will be regenerated and stored in user's session.

 CSRF validation is disabled by default.
-If you want to validate the CSRF token, then assign ```validateCsrfToken``` to ```true``` as shown in the example.
+If you want to validate the CSRF token, then assign ```validateCsrfToken``` to ```true``` as shown in the example below.
 CSRF validation will be forced when request is POST and form tampering is enabled.

+Now, You do not need to manually verify the CSRF token on every requests.
+The _Security_ Component will verify token in the request versus the token stored in the session.

 ```php
     // NotesController